Continuous integration for Django projects

 Connecting a project to CircleCI

-All we need now is to connect CircleCI to our code on GitHub and we will have the CI pipeline working like a charm: push code change, run test, merge if passing.
 Open GitHub in your browser and create a new repository.
 If you don’t have a GitHub account, you can create one here.
 After creating your repo, push your project to GitHub.

 .

-A successful run will look like this:
+A successful build will look like this:

 There you have it!
 That’s how to set up CI for Django projects.
 Type this into your terminal to run the application: